parsleyhealth/recruiting/systems-design/README.md

 expected to go into great depth on any particularlity of this stack, we would like to presentation to address:

-- Major systems (databases, pipelines, application logic, etc...) to be built in support of this project.
+- Major systems (databases, pipelines, application logic, etc...) to be built or implemented in support of this project.

 - Data flows and key state changes throughout this system necessary to accomplish complex automated actions.
 E.g., when a patient requests an